-As for stem cell therapy itself, it is based on the premise that stem cells injected into particular organ or place in the body may help regenerate it or even fight the diseases with which patients struggle.
-Since they help in developing of healthy body cells, the application of stem cells should inspire the process of reconstruction.
+Stem cells therapy originated as a new therapeutic and regenerative approach, with wide application potential.
+It is based on the premise that stem cells injected into a particular organ or place in the body may help regenerate it or even fight the diseases with which patients struggle.
+Since they help in developing healthy body cells, the application of stem cells should inspire the process of reconstruction.

 However, technically, what is a stem cell transplant?
 It usually is an injection in proper amounts of stem cells into the bloodstream or ailing organ.
 Then, patients are asked to wait for a couple of days or weeks for the results of stem cell treatment.